Exponential Machines: Experiments

 \subsection{Comparison to other approaches}

-In this experiment, we compared Exponential Machines (the proposed method) to other machine learning models on the dataset with high-order interactions that is described in the previous section~\ref{sec:exp-dropout}.
-We used scikit-learn implementation~\citep{scikit-learn} of logistic regression, random forest, and kernel SVM; FastFM implementation~\citep{bayer2015fastfm} of $2$-nd order Factorization Machines; and our implementation of Exponential Machines and high-order Factorization Machines\footnote{\url{https://github.com/geffy/tffm}}.
-For our method, we chose the dropout level of $0.95$ based on the training set performance (Sec.~\ref{sec:exp-dropout}).
+On the synthetic dataset with high-order interactions we compared Exponential Machines (the proposed method) with scikit-learn implementation~\citep{scikit-learn} of logistic regression, random forest, and kernel SVM; FastFM implementation~\citep{bayer2015fastfm} of $2$-nd order Factorization Machines; our implementation of high-order Factorization Machines\footnote{\url{https://github.com/geffy/tffm}}; and a feed-forward neural network implemented in TensorFlow~\citep{tensorflow2015-whitepaper}.
+We used $6$-th order FM with the Adam optimizer~\citep{kingma2014adam} for which we had chosen the best rank ($20$) and learning rate ($0.003$) based on the training loss after the first $50$ iterations.
+We tried several feed-forward neural networks with ReLU activations and up to $4$ fully-connected layers and $128$ hidden units.
 We compared the models based on the Area Under the Curve (AUC) metric since it is applicable to all methods and is robust to unbalanced labels~(Tbl.~\ref{tbl:synthetic-comparison}).